-- a) Storage and Stacking The wall components comprise blocks, sills, lintels, etc. The blocks shall be stacked in accordance with 7.2.2.5(c).
+- (a) Storage and Stacking The wall components comprise blocks, sills, lintels, etc. The blocks shall be stacked in accordance with 7.2.2.5(c).
 These shall be stacked on plane level ground having a floor of bricks or a thin layer of lean concrete.
 The roof components such as precast RC joists, prefabricated brick panels, RC planks, channel units, cored units, waffle units, L-panel, single tee and double tee sections, ferrocement panels, etc shall be unloaded as individual components.
 These shall be stacked on plane level ground having a floor of bricks or a thin layer of lean concrete.
 RC planks, prefabricated brick panels and ferrocement panels shall be stacked against a brick masonry wall in slightly inclined position on both sides of the wall.
-Channel units, cored units shall be stacked upside down as individual units.
+Channel units, cored units and L-panels shall be stacked one over the other up to five tiers.
+The waffle units shall be stacked upside down as individual units.
 The RC joists, single tee and double tee sections shall be stacked as individual units one adjacent to the other.
-The distance between any two adjacent stacks shall not be less than 450 mm. - b) Handling The components shall be handled by holding the individual component by holding a specified points so that the stresses due to handling are minimized.
+The distance between any two adjacent stacks shall not be less than 450 mm. - (b) Handling The components shall be handled by holding the individual component by holding a specified points so that the stresses due to handling are minimized.